Spin Group Symmetry Criteria for Odd-parity Magnets: Abstract

 \section{Abstract}

-Inspired by the discovery of altermagnets, which exhibit even-parity nonrelativistic spin splitting, odd-parity magnets (OPMs) have been proposed and emerged as a novel research frontier.
-In this study, we perform a comprehensive spin group symmetry analysis to establish symmetry criteria for the emergence of OPMs.
-We identify eight distinct symmetry-driven cases that support OPMs, enabling their realization in collinear, coplanar, and noncoplanar magnetic orders.
-These OPMs are categorized into three types based on their spin textures for Bloch states: collinear (type-I), coplanar (type-II), and noncoplanar (type-III).
-For type-I OPMs, we further delineate additional symmetry requirements for $p$-wave and $f$-wave spin splitting.
-We identify 48 candidate materials in the Magndata database that satisfy these symmetry criteria.
-Additionally, we construct two theoretical models to validate the effectiveness of the established symmetry criteria.
-Finally, we show that OPMs can exhibit an intrinsic $\mathbb{Z}_2$ topology and construct a theoretical model to realize this phase.
+Odd-parity magnets (OPMs) have recently emerged as a new magnetic class, but their general symmetry criteria remain elusive.
+In this Letter, we establish these criteria through a comprehensive spin group symmetry analysis.
+Concretely, we identify eight distinct symmetry-driven cases that support OPMs with collinear, coplanar, or noncoplanar magnetic order.
+These are classified into three classes based on their spin textures: collinear (type-I), coplanar (type-II), and noncoplanar (type-III).
+From the Magndata database, we identify 33 candidate OPM materials and diagnose their spin-splitting character ($p$- or $f$-wave) by analyzing the representation of spin textures within an emergent Laue group derived from the spin space group, which reveals a variety of novel spin textures.
+To validate the symmetry criteria, we construct and analyze two theoretical models.
+Furthermore, we demonstrate that OPMs can host an intrinsic $\mathbb{Z}_2$ topology and propose a model for their realization.
+Our work provides a foundational framework for the future exploration of OPMs.

-\textit{Introduction.}---In recent years, unconventional magnets have attracted widespread interest in condensed matter physics \cite{chenhua2014,Nakatsuji2015,Binghai2017,Claudia2017,Šmejkal2018,Libor2020,Ma2021,Feng2022,ifmmode2022,Tomas2022,ifmmode2022a,BaiH2023,Krempaský2024,ZhouXiaodong2024,Reimers2024,BaiLing2024,McClarty2024,LeeSuyoung2024,Chen2025,HuMengli2025,Zhu2025}.
-These magnets feature compensated magnetization and nonrelativistic spin splitting (NSP), where spin splitting persists in the absence of spin-orbit coupling \cite{Naka2019,Hayami2019,YuanLinDing2020,HayamiSatoru2020}.
-This distinctive interplay of properties renders them highly promising for spintronics applications \cite{Jakub2021,ZhangRun-Wu2024,LeiHan2024,Zhou2025,Zhang2025,hu2025nonlinear}.
-Among these unconventional magnets, altermagnetism is a prominent class, which acts as a third category of collinear magnetic orders in addition to ferromagntism and antiferromagnetism \cite{ifmmode2022,ifmmode2022a}.
-Altermagnets are characterized by the time-reversal symmetry breaking and alternating spin-splitting band structures with even-parity, such as \(d\)-wave or \(g\)-wave forms.
-Recently, odd-parity magnets (OPMs), such as $p$-wave, have been proposed in systems with coplanar magnetic order, broken inversion symmetry, and preserved \(T \tau\) symmetry, where $T$ is the time-reversal operation and \(\tau\) represents a fractional translation \cite{BirkHellenes2023}.
-Experimentally, insulating and metallic OPMs have been confirmed in NiI\(_2\) \cite{Song2025a} and Gd$_3$(Ru$_{1-\delta}$Rh$_{\delta}$)$_4$Al$_{12}$ \cite{2025arXiv250210386Y}, respectively.